finnseth/Test/Doc/structure.md

   - **`ui`** [contains shore specific user interface components]
   - **`services`** [contains shore specific interfaces, classes and angular services]

-  Each folder may contain further subfolder for different concepts.
+  Each folder may contain further subfolders for different concepts and features.
   May only have dependencies to **`infrastructure`** and **`common`**.